sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc3000/README.md

 ## Exact date

-In terms of an exact date, I'd have to lean towards the earlier part of the period, around 3100 BC or slightly earlier, as this lines up with the Mayan calendar and is closer to the dating of the physical markers.
+In terms of an exact date, I'd have to lean towards the Mayan long count around 3100 BC as it seems the most reliable.

 ## Chinese Nu Wa Myth Dating